Palm Tree Species – A Variety of Shapes and Sizes

 to small.
 Dark green, fan-shaped leaves top bamboo-like

-(Cyrtostachys renda) - Known for their unique red trunks as well as
+| Lipstick Palms (Cyrtostachys renda) are known for their unique red trunks as well as

-their feather-like fronds, lipstick palms add vibrant color when
+They add vibrant color when

-planted as an accent or focal point in the landscape.
+planted as an accent or focal point in the landscape. |

-(Washingtonia robusta) – Mexican Fan palms are known for being cold
+| Mexican Fan palms (Washingtonia robusta) are known for being cold

 hardy palm trees as well as having a fast growth rate.
-These

 palm

-trees are popular in commercial and large residential settings.
+trees are popular in commercial and large residential settings. |

-Palm (Chamaedorea elegans) – Pale green and single-stemmed,
+| Parlor Palm Trees (Chamaedorea elegans) – Pale green and single-stemmed,

 this